 Books for planning your move to Australia

 Living and Working in Australia is a classic migration handbook that walks you through the process of moving to Australia and getting settled.
 I found it handy as a reference so I could look up different stages rather than reading it cover to cover (as I found it all a bit overwhelming!).
 It’s not only a useful moving to Australia book – it’s also a great resource about living in Australia too.
+Unfortunately, it doesn’t look like it has been updated in a while but it still contains some useful information.

 If you’re looking for a planner to help with your move, don’t forget: my Ultimate Emigration Checklist is here to help you keep on top of your tasks.